 This retreat is co-facilitated by Therese, Tere, Kendra E. Thornbury and Laurence Cole.
 More details about this event, click here.

-Wailing Ritual Although we used to offer this 3 hour ceremony monthly, we now offer it for small groups upon special request.
-Please contact us if you would like to set this up.
-It is an opportunity to gather with others for an evening in order to honor and release our heartache and grief.
+Wailing Ritual September 19, 6:30-9:30pm.
+This is an opportunity to gather with others for an evening in order to honor and release our heartache and grief.
 After introductions, a grounding meditation, check-ins and a vocal/body warm-up we go into the heart of the ceremony.
 Accompanied by steady shamanic drumming, participants open their throats to express in a wordless way what is in their hearts.
 Once the energy winds down we sit quietly for awhile, then share food and debriefing to ground us.
+Suggested donation for a Wailing Ritual is $25-35.

 More about working with grief: